FAIRERdata/maDMP-Standard/rda_dmp_common_standard_doc_generator/README.md

 ### 2. Compile the sources

-From a command line, change into the `src` sub-directory and run:
+From a command line, go into the `src` sub-directory and run:

 ```bash
 go build -o ../rda_dmp_common_standard_doc_generator